leo-editor/leo-editor/leo/doc/importers.md

 ```
 **Summary**

-The Importer class is organized as pipeline.
-Stage 1 creates the nodes.
-Stage 2 consists of several sub-stages, each of which adjust nodes in various ways.
-Stage 3 finishes up in a language independent way.
+The Importer class is organized as pipeline:
+- Stage 1 creates the nodes.
+- Stage 2 post-processes the nodes in several sub-stages.
+- Stage 3 finishes up in a language independent way.

-Subclasses of the Importer class may further customize the importers by override short methods.
+Subclasses of the Importer class may further customize the importers by overriding severa short methods.
 ### Almost all importers will work the same way

 After the old importer classes are retired, almost all importers will be subclasses of the Importer class, except for the following: